2022 South Lanarkshire Council election: Aftermath

 Despite having again been returned as the largest party, the outgoing SNP administration was replaced by a coalition of Labour, Liberal Democrat and independent councillors, with Conservative support.
 Labour group leader Joe Fagan and depute group leader Gerry Convery were elected as leader of the council and depute leader of the council respectively.
 SNP group leader John Ross, who was leader of the council from 2017 until the 2022 election, said the council had been "hijacked by a unionist pact".
 Outgoing Provost Ian McAllan was replaced by independent councillor Margaret Cooper and Cllr Bert Thomson was elected Depute Provost to fill the vacancy created when former Depute Provost Collette Stevenson stood down following her election as MSP for East Kilbride.

 The Labour group were accused of "teaming up with the Tories" by Rutherglen MSP Clare Haughey, whilst Clydesdale MSP Màiri McAllan said the coalition was a "sad day for democracy".
 The Conservative group admitted they had voted in a unionist manner but denied there was any formal agreement between them and the other unionist parties.

+In June 2023, council leader Joe Fagan was suspended for two months for a breach of the councillors' code of conduct after he disclosed confidential information about the potential closure of leisure facilities in 2021 to the local press.
+He was replaced as council leader on an interim basis by Cllr Convery.

+Following the defection of East Kilbride, Strathaven and Lesmahagow MP Lisa Cameron from the SNP to the Conservatives in October 2023, her husband – Cllr Mark Horsham – stood back from his role as business manager within the SNP group before resigning from the party to sit as an independent 10 days later.
+He did not join the council's independent group with the other independent councillors.

+In March 2025, Clydesdale South councillor Ross Lambie defected from the Conservatives to Reform UK - a move which left deputy leader Richard Tice "red-faced" according to The National as he was unable to name the councillor which had defected.
+Another Conservative Clydesdale councillor, Poppy Corbett, also defected to Reform later that month.

+East Kilbride West by-election

+In May 2023, East Kilbride West councillor Ali Salamati resigned his seat for work reasons triggering a by-election.
+The result saw the SNP slip to third place behind the Conservatives as the Labour-led administration gained the seat.